There are a number of festivals, holidays and other events celebrated in Cairo each year.

 The Egyptian capital is notorious for its traffic congestion.
 Nevertheless, it is possible to get around the city easily, thanks to Cairo's good public transport system and the ubiquitous taxis.

 Despite its high ridership, the Cairo Metro is a fast, efficient and inexpensive way to get around the city.
-There are two main lines: The 35-station main line stretches for 43 kilometres (27 miles) from the southern suburb of Helwan up to New Al-Marg.
+There are three main lines: The 35-station main line stretches for 43 kilometres (27 miles) from the southern suburb of Helwan up to New Al-Marg.
 The second line, about 21 kilometres (13 miles) in length, connects Shubra with Giza.
-A third line entered into service in 2012 and is still under construction.
-It presently operates from Attaba to Ahram (Heliopolis), for a total length of 12 kilometres (7.5 miles).
-Trains run about every 5 minutes from 5:00 a.m. to 1 a.m.
+A third line operates from Attaba to Ahram (Heliopolis), for a total length of 12 kilometres (7.5 miles).
+Trains run about every 5 minutes from 5:30 a.m. to 12 a.m.
 The middle two cars of each train, the fourth and the fifth, are reserved for women, although the latter are also permitted to travel in any other car.
-A single ticket costs EGP 1.00.
+A single ticket costs EGP 2 for the first 9 stations, EGP 5 for seven more stops.

 As a general rule, public buses and minibuses are not recommended for tourists, as regular passengers often include pick-pockets.
 In addition, this mode of transport is difficult to use for visitors not able to read Arabic, because very few signs are in English.
-Fares range from about EGP 0.25 (for local buses) and EGP 1.00 (for minibuses) to EGP 2.00 (for CTA buses).
+Same fare as in the metro, EGP 3.

 Taxis are plentiful in Cairo.
 When using the older black-and-white cabs, it is important to remember that they do not have meters.
 For these taxis, it is best to negotiate the price beforehand.
-The newer white cabs and the yellow Cairo Cabs do use meters, with the initial charge starting at EGP 3.50 and short trips usually running about EGP 10.00.
+The newer white cabs and the yellow Cairo Cabs do use meters, with the initial charge starting at EGP 8 and short trips usually running about EGP 15.
 Cairo Cabs must usually be booked in advance by telephone.
 Fares charged by taxis waiting outside hotels are usually about twice those charged by taxis hailed in the street.
-For metered taxis, it is good to have an idea of the route the taxi should be taking to your destination, as some drivers may try to take a longer way to get you to pay more.

 Renting a car to get around Cairo is not really recommended, due to traffic congestion and often inadequate signage.
 If you decide to rent a car in spite of these difficulties, an international driver's licence is required.